pingcap/docs/check-before-deployment.md

     chronyc tracking
     ```

-    - If it returns `Leap status     : Normal`, then the synchronization process is normal.
+    - If the command returns `Leap status     : Normal`, the synchronization process is normal.

         ```
         Reference ID    : 5EC69F0A (ntp1.time.nl)